patRyserWelch8/movies_architecture/README.md

 This code provides the tools that connects to the various type of storages.
 Use of existing connections and connectors to data storage is encouraged.
 In this proof of concept, each streamer inherits on of the classes to manage the data; JSON, CSV, SQL.
 The data management simulates the following functionalities:

 1. upload data and metadata (schemas)
+2. upload data into a dataframe for data analysis and consumption
-2. Capture data before insert to storage
+3. Capture data before insert to storage
-3. Validate data captured before inserting into the storage
+4. Validate data captured before inserting into the storage
-4. Insert physically to the storage
+5. Insert physically to the storage
-5. Confirm insert to the storage
+6. Confirm insert to the storage

 New type of data management can be added or removed without impacting on the above layers, if well managed.

 ## Integrating all the streamsers

 __link to the code:__ (The streamer layer)[https://github.com/patRyserWelch8/movies_architecture/tree/main/poc/integration_streamers]

 This layer brings some transparency to the front end and remote integration.
 Those components interacts with the layer so that data is captured.
 Therefore, a bespoke UI and a bespoke streamer storage can be added and use again existing code.